omzlo/omzlo.github.io/nocan/nocan-event-protocol.md

 * As a 16 bit number, 258 is encoded as the string of bytes [ 0x01 0x02 ]
 * As a 32 bit number, 258 is encoded as the string of bytes [ 0x00, 0x00, 0x01 0x02 ]
 * As a 32 bit number, 3735928559 is encoded as [ 0xDE 0xAD, 0xBE, 0xEF ]

+### Server decoding error

+When a server fails to decode an event it will respond with a **ServerAckEvent** with an Ack code set to 1 or 4, and will close the connection.

+See below for further details about the **ServerAckEvent**.

 Event Specification
 ---------------